 On the other hand, you could look at this chain of events another way.
 The fire engine is the ultimate goal.
 Without that goal, the steps outlined in the instruction manual would have no meaning and Henry would have no reason to perform them.

 Nonetheless, this dual analysis works fairly well when we’re dealing with an ‘intentional’ process like making a toy fire engine.
 Plus, as post-Enlightenment human beings, steeped in Western culture, we tend to think of ourselves as the authors of our own lives.
-Therefore, the idea that our actions arise in response to final causes makes sense.
+Therefore, the idea that our actions arise in response to final causes makes sense to us.

 Of course, not everyone agrees.
 Determinists, behaviorists, psychoanalysts and deconstructionists would all question the extent, if any, to which our lives are a function of freely-formed intentions.
 They are interested in the ‘how’ that culminates in our actions, not the illusory ‘why’ that appears to motivate them.